Frequently Asked Questions

 Absolutely!
 I’ve been there myself, and I understand how frustrating and scary it can be.
 As above, I would love you to see a women’s health physio to understand what type of prolapse you are experiencing.
 If you know you have a mild prolapse it’s safe to start with me right away, and I can give you a number of tools to connect with your pelvic floor, ease your discomfort, fast-track healing and get you back to moving in ways you love.

-Laying on your back doing rehab exercises may be required at the very beginning, but to truly get your pelvic floor working optimally, you need to bridge the gap between Kegels, and getting back to interesting and dynamic movements which connect your pelvic floor with your whole body.
+Starting with rehab exercises may be required at the very beginning, but to truly get your pelvic floor working optimally, you need to bridge the gap between Kegels, and getting back to interesting and dynamic movements which connect your pelvic floor with your whole body.

 I want my pre-baby body back.
 Can you help me with this?